liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/05-creating-js-widgets-with-js-tooling/01-creating-widgets-with-javascript-tooling-intro.markdown

 developers who want to use JavaScript frameworks in their widgets.
-Thanks to the Liferay JS Generator and [liferay-npm-bundler](/docs/7-2/reference/-/knowledge_base/r/liferay-npm-bundler), developers can easily create and develop JavaScript widgets in @product@ using pure JavaScript tooling.
-The Liferay JS Generator generates JavaScript widgets for @product@.
+Thanks to the Liferay JS Generator and [liferay-npm-bundler](/docs/7-2/reference/-/knowledge_base/r/liferay-npm-bundler), developers can easily create and develop JavaScript widgets in @sharepoint@ using pure JavaScript tooling.
+The Liferay JS Generator generates JavaScript widgets for @sharepoint@.
 It is just one of Liferay JS Toolkit's [tools](https://github.com/liferay/liferay-npm-build-tools/tree/master/packages).

 | **Note:** To use the Liferay JS Generator, you must have the Liferay JS
-| Portlet Extender activated in your @product@ instance.
+| Portlet Extender activated in your @sharepoint@ instance.
 It's activated by
 | default.
 You can confirm this by opening the Control Menu, navigating to the
 | *App Manager*, and searching for `com.liferay.frontend.js.portlet.extender`.